arthru/qbonnard.github.com/_posts/2011-10-25-The_answer_is_2011_the_question_can_be_brute_force.markdown

 The evaluation method creates an array of the `n` initial numbers, and applies the operations coded in the `ExhaustiveEnumeration` members, until the array is reduced to the ultimate result.
 If an illegal operation (e.g. divide by 0 or negative square root) is detected, the evaluation is aborted.

 The rest of the code is basically here only to output the result or the progress.
+And of course, indices start at 0 rather than at 1 as in the previous section.
+And the final binary operation is actually the first of the array of the `CandidateEnumeration`...
+Enjoy!

 Code
 ====